dma1982/algo/README.md

 algo
 ====

-The source code of Eular Project
+The source code of online judge; such as codeforces, eular and UVA.